50+ Alarming Cybersecurity Statistics 2023 Facts and Trends That Users Need To Know

 In September 2020, the first known death due to a ransomware attack happened after a ransomware-led IT failure occurred at a hospital in Dusseldorf, Germany.

 #15.
-More than 90 percent of successful cyber attacks against trades are generated from phishing
+More than 90% of successful cyber attacks against trades are generated from phishing

 #16.
-Phishing contributes to 37 percent of all cybercrime attacks targeted at businesses
+Phishing contributes to 37% of all cyber crime attacks targeted at businesses

 More than one-third of all cybercrime attacks endured by firms are led by phishing.

 #17.
-Bitcoin leads to illegal activities worth $76 billion each year
+Bitcoin leads to illegal activities worth USD 76 billion each year

 Bitcoin is the most popular cryptocurrency in the world; however, it has witnessed its own share of cyber violence and malicious activities.
 Crypto transactions offer anonymity, which is an enviable factor when somebody is doing something illegal.
 Experts say that at least one-quarter of total Bitcoin users have been involved in illegal activities at least once.